 The college's duty is to ensure that safeguarding permeates all activity and functions.
-This guidance therefore complements and supports policies including, but not limited to, the College's Safeguarding Policy, Behaviour and Discipline Policy, and E Safety and Acceptable Use guidance and adheres to the statutory guidance Keeping Children Safe in Education issued by the Department of Education and updated September 2023.
+This policy therefore complements and supports many other policies including, but not limited to the College's Safeguarding Policy, Student Disciplinary Policy, and E Safety and Acceptable use Policy and adheres to the statutory guidance Keeping Children Safe in Education issued by the Department of Education and updated September 2021.

-Specific Aims
+Specific Aims of the Policy

-- To ensure that all Governors, volunteers and members of the College community are aware of the types of behaviour which constitute harassment and bullying. - To ensure all members of the College community understand that harassment and bullying is unacceptable, will not be tolerated and that appropriate measures will be taken. - To promote a climate within the College where a member of the community feels confident in bringing forward issues of harassment and bullying without fear of victimisation or recrimination.

-- To ensure that allegations of harassment and bullying are taken seriously for it can cause physical and psychological damage.
-They should be responded to quickly, positively and in confidence - To ensure that members of the college support each other by reporting all instances of bullying. - To provide support, where possible, for victims of harassment and bullying, whether it takes place inside or outside of the College.
+- To ensure that all Governors, volunteers and members of the College community are aware of the types of behaviour which constitute harassment and bullying. - To ensure all members of the College community understand that harassment and bullying is unacceptable, will not be tolerated and that appropriate measures will be taken. - To promote a climate within the College where a member of the community feels confident in bringing forward issues of harassment and bullying without fear of victimisation or recrimination. - To ensure that allegations of harassment and bullying are taken seriously for it can cause physical and psychological damage.
+They should be responded to quickly, positively and in confidence. - To ensure that members of the college support each other by reporting all instances of bullying. - To provide support, where possible, for victims of harassment and bullying, whether it takes place inside or outside of the College.